Avera eICU CARE

 * eICU® is a registered trademark of VISICU, Inc.

 - Avera eICU CARE assists bedside teams with compliance with evidence based medicine.
-In the second quarter of 2012, 100% of patients received appropriate prophylaxis to prevent deep vein thrombosis (DVT).
+In Q4 of 2013, 100% of patients received appropriate prophylaxis to prevent deep vein thrombosis (DVT).

 What Others Say